Aubry-Mather Theory for Lorentzian Manifolds: Proofs

 Then we get

 Note that for $\dist(v,w)=0$ the claim is empty.
-This finishes the proof. \end{proof}
+This completes the proof. \end{proof}

-For the proof of lemma \ref{L23} we will need the following theorem due to Weierstrass.
+For the proof of Lemma \ref{L23} we will need a Theorem due to Weierstrass.
 For a discussion and proof in (the more general) time periodic case see \cite{ma}.
-Consider a Lagrange function $\mathfrak{E}\colon TM\to \R$ with positive definite second fibre derivative and fibrewise superlinear growth.
-We say that a function $\mathfrak{E}\colon TM\to \R$ has positive definite se\-cond fibre derivative if for any $p\in M$ the restriction $\mathfrak{E}|_{TM_p}$ has positive definite Hessian in any system of linear coordinates on $TM_p$.
-Further we say that $\mathfrak{E}$ has fibrewise superlinear growth if
+Consider a Lagrange function $\mathfrak{E}\colon TM\to \R$ with positive definite second fiber derivative and fiberwise superlinear growth.
+We say that a function $\mathfrak{E}\colon TM\to \R$ has {\it positive definite se\-cond fiber derivative} if for any $p\in M$ the restriction $\mathfrak{E}|_{TM_p}$ has positive definite Hessian in any system of linear coordinates on $TM_p$.
+Further we say that $\mathfrak{E}$ has {\it fiberwise superlinear growth} if

-Define for an absolutely continuous curve $\gamma\colon [a,b]\to M$ the {\it action} $A^\mathfrak{E}$ of $\gamma$ as $A^\mathfrak{E}(\gamma):=\int_a^b \mathfrak{E}(\dot{\gamma}(t))dt$.
+Define for an absolutely continuous curve $\gamma\colon [a,b]\to M$ the {\it action} $A^\mathfrak{E}$ of $\gamma$ as $A^\mathfrak{E}(\gamma):= \int_a^b \mathfrak{E}(\dot{\gamma}(t))dt$.